-• have met New York State teacher certification requirements as part of your undergraduate work and need a master’s degree to meet professional certification requirements.
+• Have met New York State teacher certification requirements as part of their undergraduate work and need a master’s degree to meet professional certification requirements.

-• are a Clarkson education student enrolled in a New York State teacher certification track program and have decided not to pursue classroom teaching.
+• Are Clarkson education students enrolled in a New York State teacher certification track program and have decided not to pursue classroom teaching.

 • Effective Teaching for All Learners